What is car insurance?

 Address: Where you live and where you keep your car also affects your premiums.
 If you live in a high crime area and park on the road you will pay more than if you live in a quiet, low crime area and keep your car in a locked garage.

 Your age: Car insurers are notoriously ageist and charge young drivers more.
-The average cost of cover for 17-22 years old was £1,241.81 in the second quarter of 2015*.
+The average cost of cover for 17-22 years old was £1,270.89 in the first quarter of 2016*.

 Driving experience: The more experienced you are the less you are likely to pay.
 If your driving history is chequered, i.e. you have had driving convictions, then your premiums may be higher.